fairwaves/um-docs/markdown/FAQ.markdown

 How do you handle SMS and GPRS in your systems?

 **A:**
 Fairwaves base stations are able to provide basic services: Voice and SMS.
 Also, Fairwaves provide GPRS; in terms of quality it is disabled in production systems to get more capacity for the voice and SMS that is too slow to use it as data service.
-We are considering using WiFi instead of GPRS.
+MMS and GPRS can be implemented on request.

 _________________________